In Shelley Niro: 500 Year Itch, beading becomes a form of empowerment

 Stylistically varied, intricate, and deeply layered in meaning and memory, this fascinating exhibition is also full of humour—sometimes biting, other times playful.
 Take the show’s title, a reference to the antagonistic relationship between colonizers and Indigenous peoples since first contact.
 It borrows from Niro’s comedic 1992 silver-gelatin-print self-portrait 500 Year Itch, in which she parodies the classic movie The Seven Year Itch’s famous scene of Marilyn Monroe’s skirt being blown up over a subway grate: the grinning artist is wearing glasses and a cartoonishly fake blonde wig, her white halter dress flouncing over an everyday house fan.

-Elsewhere, in The Shirt, amid a sequential series of photographs of an Indigenous woman, one wears a white tee with “My ancestors were annihalated [sic] exterminated murdered and massacred” across the front in black letters, and a following one reads “And all’s I get is this shirt”.
+Elsewhere, in The Shirt, amid a sequential series of photographs of an Indigenous woman, she wears a white tee with “My ancestors were annihalated [sic] exterminated murdered and massacred” across the front in black letters, and then another that reads “And all’s I get is this shirt”.
 In The Rebel, Niro’s mother, Chiquita, reclines, faux-beauty-queen-like, on the trunk of the dirt-road-dusted titular car.

 “I asked my mom for a photograph and she jumped on the back of a car,” Niro relates in a tour through the exhibit at the VAG.
 “It was just one of those magical moments.
 My mom passed away 20 years ago and I think she’d be really happy that her photograph was seen by the world.”